5argon/arkham-starter/arkhamdb-pulls/README.md

 `pulls` folder will be cleaned up and repopulated with new data once it is done.
 Then you need to manually make use of the pulled resources.
 In my case :

 - `card` folder is copied to `static/image/` statically uploaded path (= not compiled, just upload) of the nearby SvelteKit project.
-- `json` folder's content are copied to a specific folder inside SvelteKit project that would really get compiled together.
+- `json` folder's content are copied to `static/db`.
+These are intended to be publicly available for apps that wants a minified card database as well.

 ## What's in the `pulls` folder?